The-Hack-Pack/uga-scs-competitive-hacking.github.io/docs/NetworkTrafficAnalysis/Medium/WebNet.md

 import TabItem from '@theme/TabItem';

 # Web Net 1
-Network Traffic Analysis | Hard - Web Net 1
+Network Traffic Analysis | Medium - Web Net 1
 ## Challenge
 In this scenario, we are given .pcap file and a key.
 Hmmm...